pannellr/actorpatterndemo/README.md

 Right click on ***src/main/scala*** and select **Mark Directory as -> Sources Root**.
 Similarly, under **src**, mark the test directory as **Test Sources Root**.
 One last thing: under ***src/multi-jvm*** **unmark scala as Test Sources Root**.
 This needs to to unmarked because when running tests, IntelliJ will try to run the integration tests which should only be ran via SBT.

+## Running the Project

+To run the project, make sure that all dependencies have been downloaded by SBT.
+Then if you are using IntelliJ, right-click ***src/main/scala/ClusterApp*** and select **Run ClusterApp**.
+Make sure to have ***src/main/scala*** marked as **Source Root** before you do this!

+Now that the cluster is running, the fastest way to present the data (other than the cluster logs) is to donwload the [Dark WebSocket Terminal Chrome Extension](https://chrome.google.com/webstore/detail/dark-websocket-terminal/dmogdjmcpfaibncngoolgljgocdabhke?hl=en).
+Once you have this chrome extension downloaded, run it and in the Dark WebSocket Terminal, enter the following command (when running in a dev environment):

+    /connect ws://localhost:9000/ws/workers-exchange?nodeId=1

+The **nodeId** GET parameter specifies which PI node you wish to monitor.
+If the node does not exist, you will not get a connection.
+By default, there are three nodes, so nodeId 1,2,3 should all work.

+You can also check to see if the server is alive and willing to work with WebSockets by connecting to the following route:

+    /connect ws://localhost:9000/ws/echo

 ##Integration Tests:
 In [Akka](http://akka.io/), integration tests are tests that are ran on multiple JVMs to simulate multiple nodes in a cluster.
 All integration tests must be under `src/main/multi-jvm` and often need their own configuration.